Stratio/stratio-cassandra/README.md

 Building and running
 ====================

-Stratio Cassandra is distributed as a fork of Apache Cassandra, so its building, installation, operation and maintenance is generally identical.
+Stratio Cassandra is distributed as a fork of Apache Cassandra, so its building, installation, operation and maintenance is overall identical.
 To build and run type:

 ```
 ant